-Alternative text is a brief and objective description of the content of an image and/or of the purpose it serves in a digital format.
-Alt text is crucial for individuals using screen reader technology, as well as for those trying to comprehend the content of an image if it doesn't load.

-- Alt text is not the same as a caption, which typically provides information that is not already in the visual element itself. - For more tips on how to write good alt text, please check our document How to Write Good Alt Text.
+- Alternative text is a brief and objective description of the content of an image and/or of the purpose it serves in a digital format.
+Alt text is crucial for individuals using screen reader technology, as well as for those trying to comprehend the content of an image in case it doesn't load - Alt text is not the same as a caption, which typically provides information that is not already in the visual element itself. - For more tips on how to write good alt text, please visit the Poet Tool

-Requirements for Figures When differentiating elements in charts and graphs, do not just change the color, please do also change shapes and patterns, or provide other visual differentiation like direct segment labels.
+Requirements for Figures When differentiating elements in charts and graphs, do not just change the color, also change shapes and patterns, or provide other visual differentiation like direct segment labels.

-How to Include Alternative Texts in the Manuscript Alternative texts should not be included in the body of the text to avoid any possibility of confusion with the captions or with the main text.
-Please include a separate Excel sheet for each chapter in which you make the assignment of figures and the alternative texts clear, as in this example.
+How to Include Alternative Texts in the Manuscript Alternative texts should not be included in the body text to avoid any possibility of confusion with the captions or with the main text.
+Please include a separate table per chapter in which you make the assignment of figures and the alternative texts clear, like in this example.

-Chapter Name Graphic Label/Name Caption (if available) Alternative Text Chapter_1.docx Fig_1_1.jpeg Transliteracy model: the three information cultures (Source: Frau-Meigs, 2013) A transliteracy model represents the main components covered under info media, info data, and info docs.
+Chapter name Graphic Label/Name Caption (if available) Alternative Text Chapter_1.docx Figure 1.1 Transliteracy model: the three information cultures (Source: Frau-Meigs, 2013) A transliteracy model represents the main components covered under info media, info data, and info docs.
 These are influenced by social and pedagogical uses within and outside school.
-Chapter_1.docx Unfig1.eps - An error-grouped bar graph plots the mean total correct versus pre- and post-test and represents four languages, namely, Spanish, French, Romanian, and Swedish.
+Chapter_1.docx Unfig1.eps An error-grouped bar graph plots the mean total correct versus pre and post-test and represents 4 languages, namely, Spanish, French, Romanian, and Swedish.